 47 – Explore the Key West Museum of Art & History

-Located in Mallory Square, and once the city’s post office, this four-story red brick building features an impressive collection of artworks that relate the Florida Keys’ history.
+Located in Mallory Square, formerly the city’s post office, this four-story red brick building features an impressive collection of artworks centered on the Florida Keys’ fascinating history.

 48 – Gaze at the colorful blossoms at Key West Tropical Forest & Botanical Garden

 With the claim to fame of being the continental USA’s only sub-tropical conservation habitat, this natural Key West oasis has been delighting travelers for over 85 years.

 However, it’s so much more than just a peaceful slice of nature: